eliu/kt-connect-rbac/README.md

 ------

 This project aims to create a restricted `Role` binding to user `kt-connect` for [KT Connect](https://github.com/alibaba/kt-connect) to use.
-This restricted `Role` will only have full access to the specified `Namespace` which defaults to `default`
+This restricted `Role` will only have full access to the specified `Namespace` which defaults to `default`.

 ## Features

 - Auto create a self-certificated user `kt-connect`
 - Auto generate `kubeconfig` file with restricted privileges for `KT Connect` and `kubectl` to use

 ## Quick Start